 Reaching, reaching success I yearn for leaves a taste in my mouth.
 But right now, I'm still dancing on the great stage of life.
 They call it human nature they say it's the name of the game.
 Survival of the fittest.
 I've learned to step on others before they step on me.
 It is sad.
-It is file.
+It is cruel.
+It is life.